BitDefender Premium VPN 2021 Review

 - Highly secure: BitDefender uses the fastest VPN protocol (Catapult Hydra) and most secure encryption standard (AES-256).

-- Servers in 27 countries: BitDefender’s VPN has servers on all continents except Africa.
+- Servers in 30 countries: BitDefender’s VPN has servers across all continents.

 - Beautiful (but slightly basic) apps: Supporting Windows, Mac, Android and iOS.